-Tom received his Doctorate of Physical Therapy from the University of Michigan-Flint.
+Tom received his Doctorate of Physical Therapy from the University of Michigan-Flint in 2016.
 Prior to his doctorate, he received his Bachelor’s degree in Kinesiology from Michigan State University.
 Tom received his Certified Strength and Conditioning Specialist Certification in February of 2016 and is an active member of both the National Strength and Conditioning Association and the American Physical Therapy Association.
-He rejoined the Physical Therapy Connection family as a Doctor of Physical Therapy in September 2016.
-Tom previously worked at PTC as a Rehabilitation Tech prior to his acceptance to the graduate program at U of M. Tom specializes in outpatient orthopedics, but has clinical experience in acute care and neurologic settings.
-Outside of physical therapy, Tom enjoys working out at a local heath club and playing several sports including basketball, golf and tennis.
-He is an avid Michigan State Spartans fan!
+In 2019 he completed his Blood Flow Restriction Therapy Certification through Owens Recovery Science.
+Tom specializes in outpatient orthopedics, and has advanced training in treating fitness athletes.
+He also has clinical experience in acute care and neurological settings.
+Outside of physical therapy, Tom enjoys weight lifting, CrossFit, and playing several sports including basketball, golf and tennis.

 BETH BARRIE, PT, DPT, OCS, CMPT

 Beth is a Doctor of Physical Therapy, earning her degree in 2007 at Grand Valley State University.
 Upon graduation, Beth was certified by the ABPTS as an Orthopedic Clinical Specialist (OCS) in 2013 and acquired her Certified Manual Physical Therapist (CMPT) certification through the North American Institute of Orthopedic Manual Therapy in 2015.
 She has also taken courses through the MSU manual medicine program and the Gray Institute.
+Beth is also certified in Dry Needling therapy.
 Beth is an active member of the APTA, functions as the Clinical Coordinator for Continuing Education for The Physical Therapy Connection, and is an APTA credentialed clinical instructor.
 In her personal time, Beth enjoys yoga, walking, running, being outdoors, reading, and spending time with her husband and two daughters.